LAST UPDATED: June 04, 2018

-1. PRODUCT DESCRIPTION.
-AlertOps is a proprietary software-as-a-service product AlertOps as described in this Section, our website and the order or registration Form (“Order Form”) including any end user technical documentation or other features made available to Customer.
-AlertOps is a web based message routing system.
+- PRODUCT DESCRIPTION.
+AlertOps is a proprietary software-as-a-service product AlertOps as described in this Section, our website, proposal (“Proposal”), and the order or registration Form (“Order Form”) including any end user technical documentation or other features made available to Customer.
+AlertOps is a web-based message routing system.
 AlertOps supports customized message distribution over multiple channels such as voice calls, emails, SMS and Instant Messaging.
 The messages can be prioritized by channel, by routes and by operations personnel, and distributed based on geographic regions.
 AlertOps supports receipt confirmation and acknowledgement from user responses.
 AlertOps provides reporting capabilities on the interactions from control centers and operations team.

-8. SUPPORT; MAINTENANCE.
-Monthly subscription fee includes support for telephone and email during the hours set forth in the applicable Order Form.
+- SUPPORT; MAINTENANCE.
+Monthly subscription fee includes support for telephone and email during the hours set forth in the applicable Proposal or Order Form.
 All support services are subject to AlertOps current support policies.
 AlertOps will provide updates, bug fixes or new releases to AlertOps from time to time.
-All such updates, bug fixes or new releases are included in the subscription fees, unless said otherwise on the order form.
+All such updates, bug fixes or new releases are included in the subscription fees, unless said otherwise on the Proposal or Order Form.

 Contact Information for Notices:

 AlertOps: AlertOps, 125 Fairfield Way, STE #330, Bloomingdale, IL 60108

 In order to ensure that Customer receives uninterrupted service, Customer must promptly inform AlertOps of any changes in the following: i) email address; ii) expiration date of any credit card used in connection with the service; and iii) billing address.